Codeyg12/react-weather/README.md

   ### Description

-  A weather app using the OpenWeatherAPI.
+  A weather app using the OpenWeatherMap API.
 Shows a current card for the day as well as a 5 day forecast.
+I had previously completed a similar project for a boot camp and wanted to redo it in a different way.
+Although it was still made with vanilla JS.

   <p align="right"><a href="#readme-top">(Return to top)</a></p>